RoseAnn Benson and Robert J. Matthews, “John the Baptist: The Miracle and the Mission,” in Religious Educator 10, no. 2 (2009): 47-62.

 RoseAnn Benson and Robert J. Matthews

-RoseAnn Benson is a part-time instructor of ancient scripture and Church history at BYU.Robert J. Matthews is a professor emeritus of ancient scripture at BYU.
+RoseAnn Benson was a part-time instructor of ancient scripture and Church history at BYU when this was written.

 Jesus testified that “among those that are born of women there is not a greater prophet than John the Baptist” (Luke 7:28; see also Matthew 11:11).
 In fact, the Savior called John “more than a prophet” (Matthew 11:9).
 What was the source of John’s greatness?
 It was not an upbringing and education in the Jerusalem schools.
 It was not the number of his baptisms or disciples.
 It was not the performance of miracles.
 Yet Jesus saw greatness in ways the world could not detect.
 Miraculous events accompanied John’s premortal, mortal, and postmortal life, giving credence to the Savior’s supreme tribute.